For Emergencies Phone

 Move the mouse pointer over the scrolling crime alerts area below to pause the scrolling below.
 Also viewable as a non-scrolling page or by smartphones at this link.

-In compliance with the "Timely Notice" provisions of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 the University Police are giving notice of a disturbing act that was reported to have occurred in the 500 block of W. Lexington Street.
+In compliance with the "Timely Notice" provisions of the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 the University Police are giving notice of an incident that was reported to have occurred.

 - Report any and ALL suspicious activity to the Police immediately.